 Attention: Girlfags are not fag hags!

-However, there are some fictional characters that are presented as fag hags, but can also be interpreted as girlfags, as they not only identify with the gay subculture, but also feel sexually and romantically attracted to queer men – so the lines are blurry.
+Usually girlfags are not fag hags.
+However, there are some fictional characters that are presented as fag hags but can also be interpreted as girlfags, as they not only identify with the gay subculture, but also feel sexually and romantically attracted to queer men – the lines are blurry.

 Examples are Debbie from “Queer as Folk” or Dani from “Sense 8” who is in something like a polyamorous relationship with the couple Lito and Hernando: Lito and Hernando don’t have sex with Dani, but Dani is occasionally part of their sex life as an observer and the relationship between the three has elements of a family aswell as romantic aspects.